eclipse-sumo/sumo/docs/web/docs/index.md

 <hTitles >Simulation of Urban MObility<hr style="border: 0.5px solid #338033;"></hTitles>

-!!! caution "Important notice"
-    Due to the Coronavirus crisis and the measures imposed, the SUMO User Conference 2020 has been rescheduled.
-New date: 26-28 October 2020.

 !!! conference "SUMO User Conference 2020"
     The [SUMO User Conference 2020](http://sumo.dlr.de/2020/) takes place **October, 26-28, 2020** in Berlin.